unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 2. Click on "Protect" button link for a new random password to be generated automatically.

-3.Protect your private pages and posts by user roles.
+3. Protect your private pages and posts by user roles.
 You can create one password per role with our Free version but unlimited passwords with our Pro version.

 4. Users don't need to re-enter password when accessing your private content until its cookies expire.
 Simply change the default value under our plugin's Settings page.